Use The Rule Of Three In Writing- Ready, Set, Go!

 What is the rule of three in writing?

-The rule of three uses the basis that items that come in groups of three are more memorable than other numbers.
+The rule uses the basis that items that come in groups of three are more memorable than other numbers.

-Literature, movies, and many forms of creative writing, and advertising often use the rule.
+Literature, movies, and many forms of creative writing, as well as advertising, often use the rule.
 We all know set expressions like stop, look and listen.

 The rule explained